-If you take out a secured home improvement loan, the term may be similar to that of your mortgage (i.e. up to 25 years).
+If you take out a secured home improvement loan, the term may be like your mortgage (for instance up to 25 years).

-If you take out an unsecured home improvement loan, the term is likely to be shorter (typically 2 to 7 years).
+If you take out an unsecured home improvement loan, the term is likely to be shorter (often 2 to 7 years).

-You can normally borrow more money with a secured home improvement loan compared to an unsecured home improvement loan.
-This’ll be subject to how much equity you have.
+You can usually borrow more with a secured home improvement loan than an unsecured loan.
+This depends on how much equity you have.

 You should shop around for the best home improvement loan.

-Sometimes you can get a lower interest rate by borrowing more money (normally above £7,500).
+Sometimes you can get a lower interest rate by borrowing more (often above £7,500).

 But be careful not to borrow more than you can afford to repay.

-A home improvement loan calculator will show you:
+A home improvement loan calculator will show you the:

 Will home improvements add value to my home?

-Halifax found that homeowners converting their loft can expect to add an average of £11,020 to the value of their home.
+Halifax found that those who convert their loft can expect to add an average of £11,020 to the value of their home.

 The second most lucrative improvement was a “living roof”.

-A living roof is an Instagrammable feature where plants are added to the roof of a house.
+A living roof is an Instagrammable feature where you add plants to the roof of a house.

-This typically adds £8,676 to the value of your home.
+This can add up to £8,676 to the value of your home.

 Other good home improvements include: